-The D.Min. offers theological education on Scripture, engagement with the living Christian tradition, and attention to and reflection on contemporary contexts in order to provide formation for leaders of faithful Christian ministries.
-Because the degree is designed to promote rigorous and imaginative reflection on the practice of ministry and to enhance the critical skills of persons engaged in the leadership of congregations or church-related institutions, a central feature of the degree is its integration of practical ministerial experience with structured theological reflection.
+The D.Min. promotes rigorous and imaginative reflection on the practice of ministry through interdisciplinary conversations with Scripture, theology and Christian traditions.
+The degree aims to enhance the critical skills of persons engaged in the leadership of congregations or church-related institutions by integrating practical ministerial experience with structured theological reflection.

 - 5 terms of coursework and at least one term of research to be completed within 2 years, for a total of 6 terms

 - 1 year of writing and research